kerosiinikone/encrypted-sstables/README.md

 # enc-kv-store

+A key-value store that saves segments to disk as sorted strings.
 A little learning project in Rust, systems concepts and cryptography. _Compacting feature is missing_.

 ## Testing (Win)